jazima2004/prediction/README.md

 ### **Team Collaboration**

-This project was developed by a me, Dharshana.s, Harshini.A working collaboratively to design and deploy an efficient solution for food delivery services.
+This project was developed by  me and my teamates namely Dharshana.s, Harshini.A working collaboratively to design and deploy an efficient solution for food delivery services.
 The team was responsible for:

 * **Data Collection & Preparation**: Gathering historical delivery data and preprocessing it for training the model.
 * **Model Development**: Building and fine-tuning the **LSTM model** for accurate prediction of delivery times.